miqyastech/sizeit-android/README.md

-# Find My Size
+# Size It

-This library is use to find what is my current size for particular products like, Skirt, T-shirts, Tops, and others.
+This library is the sizeit library for MIQYAS.
+It is used for fashion e-commerce to suggest sizes to users based on some questions.
+For more information about sizeit, please visit miqyas.net.

-- At the first time it will take some input from users like Height(FT, CM), Weight(LBS, KG), Age, Stomach, and Hips.
+- Please contact us at to get your API key.

-- Call one API to get all the product sizes that available on our database and stored them into a locale for future uses.
+- The library will install a button that starts a popup for size reccomendation.

 - You will get all the product sizes by calling "FindMySizeActivity.getAllSizes()" function.

 - You will get perticular product size by calling "FindMySizeActivity.getSizeByAttribute('X')" function.
-It will return X product size if it is available on locale storage otherwise it will return empty.
+It will return X product size if it is available in locale storage (e.g., user) otherwise it will return empty.
 X - product name(miqyas_fit).

 - You will check the product sizes are available or not in the local storage by calling "FindMySizeActivity.hasSizes()" function.